15 Aug The Path to Recon Best Practices

 On the road to more profitable used car operations, an increasing number of dealers are aligning their resources and processes to operate at the best-practices level of reconditioning performance.
 Their recon operations, like yours, can cut cycle time by half, getting their inventory frontline ready in three to four days, adding a week of selling time and increasing inventory turns by a factor of one to three.

 The path to recon best practices starts with being honest about your current performance metrics in regards to getting a vehicle to your front line.
-The speed you move acquisitions from trade or auction to retail ready is best described as recon Time-to-Market (TTM).
-There are three stages on the way to a three-or-four-day TTM:
+The speed you move acquisitions from trade or auction to retail ready is best described as recon Time-to-Line (T2L).
+There are three stages on the way to a three-or-four-day T2L:

-- Find your baseline TTM using a well- deigned workflow system matched to current processes.
+- Find your baseline T2L using a well- deigned workflow system matched to current processes.

 - Identify and remove bottlenecks and plan your capacity to cut your baseline in half.

-- Consistently achieve a three-or-four-day TTM range, with all process-step owners having real-time access to workflow data, so every car is at the right step at the right time.
+- Consistently achieve a three-or-four-day T2L range, with all process-step owners having real-time access to workflow data, so every car is at the right step at the right time.

-Let’s now explore each of these stages and how they compare to recon best practices, based on work flow TTM software, which automates the various recon steps (customizable by dealer), structures each phase to meet expected time parameters and improves communications between recon, service and the used car department.
+Let’s now explore each of these stages and how they compare to recon best practices, based on work flow T2L software, which automates the various recon steps (customized by dealer), structures each phase to meet expected time parameters and improves communications between recon, service and the used car department by injecting true accountability within the process.

 Identify Your Baseline